markverick/hypatia-ndn-old/README.md

-Installing ndnSIM anywhere in your system
+You can install ndnSIM anywhere in your system

 ```
 mkdir ndnSIM